-We also strive to change the focus of health care and medical education for UC Irvine Family Medicine residents, medical students, and faculty to include a multidisciplinary, patient-centered approach with emphasis on wellness, prevention, and self-care skills, adopting the principles and domains of the Optimal Healing Environment.
+We also strive to change the focus of healthcare and medical education for our residents, medical students and faculty to include a multidisciplinary, patient-centered approach that emphasizes wellness, prevention and self-care skills, and the adoption of the principles for creating optimal healing environments.

-The Health and Wellness curriculum provides first and second year medical students with practical, evidence-based information about the fundamental elements of health and wellness.
+The Health and Wellness curriculum provides first- and second-year medical students with practical, evidence-based information about the fundamental elements of health and wellness.
 The course goals are to provide medical students information to help improve their own physical and mental health as well as to equip them with the knowledge and skills they need to educate and motivate their future patients in making healthy lifestyle choices.

 In a collaboration with Southern California University of Health Sciences, the Department of Family Medicine Integrative Medicine Program hosted a Culinary Medicine Workshop at the UC Irvine Anteater Recreational Center (ARC) teaching kitchen.
 Attendees included UC Irvine medical students and residents, as well as SCUHS chiropractic and acupuncture students.

 By planning and working with instructors and residents who are knowledgeable in a particular field, we strive to provide exposure to self-care skills and tools for personal wellness of faculty, residents and staff.

-Unlike a regular clinic, doctors and residents specializing in Integrative Medicine conduct more extensive consultations with patients interested in Integrative methods of healing.
-Implementing a more biopsychosocial approach in assessing patients, doctors and residents help patients help themselves to overcome health-related issues using more natural treatments including nutrition, exercise, mind-body relaxation exercises, recommendations for herbals and supplements, and referrals for acupuncture and osteopathy.
+Unlike a regular clinic, doctors and residents specializing in integrative medicine conduct more extensive consultations with patients interested in integrative methods of healing.
+Implementing a more biopsychosocial approach in assessing patients, doctors and residents help patients help themselves to overcome health-related issues with more natural treatments, including nutrition, exercise, mind-body relaxation exercises, herbals and supplements, as well as referrals for acupuncture and osteopathy.